AnoukSmet/Dog-Health-Tracker/README.md

 * **Plan**
 As some users might have multiple dogs, it is a good user experience that they can have all their dogs under 1 account instead having to create multiple user accounts.
 On the dashboard under dog profile, a button will be dislayed left on top where the user can click to add another dog.
-This will take the user to the add dog page, same page as where the user was redirected to after registring.
+This will take the user to the add dog page, same page as where the user was redirected to after registering.
-Here a cancel button will be displayed in case the user doesn't want to proceed with adding another dog.
+A cancel button will be displayed in case the user doesn't want to proceed with adding another dog.

 * **Implementation**
 The form is the same one as when the user created a first dog profile.